-Following a 17-year career in finance, Emirati Nahla Wali finally decided to bring her dream of opening a food-focused venture to fruition.
+Following a 17-year career in finance, Emirati Nahla Wali finally decided to turn her dream of opening a food-focused venture into reality.
 Asma, named after her mum, was launched in 2018, with a Middle Eastern menu combining authentic flavours with trendy twists.
-Its huge success led to the swift opening of Italian-American TBK and upscale eatery The Boutique Kitchen too.
+Its huge success led her to the swift opening of Italian-American TBK and upscale eatery The Boutique Kitchen too.

 Samer S. HamadehFounder, Akiba Dori

-Serial entrepreneur Samer S. Hamadeh opened anime-inspired haunt Akiba Dori in 2018 in the wake of other successful dining concepts in the city, from Stereo Arcade to Couqley.
+Serial entrepreneur Samer S. Hamadeh opened anime-inspired venue Akiba Dori in 2018, after achieving success with other dining concepts in the city from Stereo Arcade to Couqley.
 Samer is no stranger to exciting ventures, having previously worked to bring music, film and entertainment launches to fruition.
 With a current focus on all things culinary, he is all set to expand Akiba Dori in Dubai, Abu Dhabi and across the Arab world and Western Europe.